-The major domains of mathematics in Essential Mathematics are Number, Data, Location and time, Measurement and Finance.
+The major domains of mathematical knowledge in Essential Mathematics are:

+- Number

+- Data

+- Location and Time

+- Measurement

+- Finance

 Teaching and learning builds on the proficiency strands of the P-10 Australian Curriculum.
 Students develop their conceptual understanding when they undertake tasks that require them to connect mathematical concepts, operations and relations.
 They will learn to recognise definitions, rules and facts from everyday mathematics and data, and to calculate using appropriate mathematical processes.

 Students will benefit from studies in Essential Mathematics because they will develop skills that go beyond the traditional ideas of numeracy.
 This is achieved through a greater emphasis on estimation, problem-solving and reasoning, which develops students into thinking citizens who interpret and use mathematics to make informed predictions and decisions about personal and financial priorities.
-Students will see mathematics as applicable to their employability and lifestyles, and develop leadership skills self-direction and productive engagement in their learning.
+Students will see mathematics as applicable to their employability and lifestyles, and develop leadership self-direction skills through and productive engagement in their learning.
 They will show curiosity and imagination, and appreciate the benefits of technology.
-Students will gain an appreciation that there is rarely one way of doing things and that real-world mathematics requires adaptability and flexibility.
+Students will gain an appreciation that there is rarely one way of doing things and that realworld mathematics requires adaptability and flexibility.